-Desired Outcomes: Usage Competencies: Understand Isometric Projection and 2D sketching.
-Identify the three main projection divisions in freehand engineering sketches and drawings: Axonometric, Oblique, and Perspective Knowledge of additional Projection views and arrangement of drawing views.
-Create one and two view drawings.
-Comprehend the history and evolution of CAD and the development of SolidWorks.
-Recognize Boolean operations • Identify the development of in historic CAD systems and SolidWorks features, parameters and design intent of a sketch, part, assembly and drawing. and feature based modeling.
-Apply the Boolean operation: Union, Difference and Intersection.
+Desired Outcomes: Usage Competencies: • Understand Isometric Projection and 2D sketching. f Identify the three main projection divisions in freehand engineering sketches and drawings: Axonometric, Oblique and Perspective • Knowledge of additional Projection views and arrangement of drawing views. • ( Create one and two view drawings. • Comprehend the history and evolution of CAD and the development of SolidWorks.
+Recognize Boolean operations and feature based modeling.
+S 8 8 Identify the development of historic CAD systems and SolidWorks features, parameters and design intent of a sketch, part, assembly and drawing.
+Apply the Boolean operation: Union, I Difference and Intersection.